 iPadJournos Mobile Newsroom

-Known as "iPadJournos," students in this required journalism class, MASC 396/496 Mobile and Social Media Journalism, report on political elections for president, the U.S. Congress or the General Assembly in Virginia every fall semester.
-Student reporters receive iPad reporting kits for the semester and provide live political news coverage on social media platforms such as Facebook, Twitter, Instagram and Periscope, as well as long form reporting for the WTVR-TV CBS 6 website.
-Journalism professors Dr. Marcus Messner and Vivian Medina-Messner run the course as a real-life mobile newsroom with breaking news reporting deadlines.
-Students earn various publications in the class and develop a social media portfolio for the job market.
-Broadcast journalism students can take this class as an elective.
+Known as "iPadJournos," students in this required journalism class, MASC 396 Mobile and Social Media Journalism, report on various news topics in Virginia every spring and fall semester.
+Student reporters receive iPad reporting kits for the semester and provide live news coverage on social media platforms such as Facebook, Twitter, and Instagram as well as long form reporting for the WTVR-TV CBS 6 website.
+Our journalism professors run the course as a real-life mobile newsroom with breaking news reporting deadlines.
+Digital and broadcast journalism students earn various publications in the class and develop a social media portfolio for the job market.

 The 30-minute student-produced TV news show that airs on Richmond PBS, WCVW-TV, a Community Idea Station.
 The news team comes from MASC 465 Newscasting, one of the capstone courses in the Robertson School's broadcast journalism concentration.
 The studio production team comes from MASC 466 Television Studio Production.
 News students are responsible for producing all show content, including pitching, reporting, shooting, writing, editing and voicing stories; rundown creation and show producing; live on-set interviews and anchoring.